ivanzhelyazkov/ico-smart-contract/README.md

 ## Crowdsale Details:
 Crowdsale will be in 4 stages, one week each:
-* Pre-ICO stage - 30% token bonus
+* ICO stage 1 - 30% token bonus
-* ICO stage 1 - 20% token bonus
+* ICO stage 2 - 20% token bonus
-* ICO stage 2 - 10% token bonus
+* ICO stage 3 - 10% token bonus
-* ICO stage 3 - 0% token bonus
+* ICO stage 4 - 0% token bonus

 Each stage will have a hard cap of 40,000,000 tokens.